Cuomo: No tax dollars for harassment settlements

 Albany has had several sexual-harassment scandals in the past five years.

-In 2013, Vito Lopez of Brooklyn resigned just before he was about to be expelled from the state Assembly after revelations that the state secretly had paid $103,000 to two female staffers who accused him of harassment.
+In 2013, Vito Lopez of Brooklyn resigned just before he was about to be expelled from the state Assembly, after revelations that the state had paid $103,000 to two female staffers who accused him of harassment without public disclosure..

+The case shone a light on the issue of nondisclosure clauses used in settlements regarding a variety of claims, including racial discrimination.
+The state doesn’t keep statistics on the number of such settlements or amounts paid.

 In 2014, Buffalo-area Assemb.
 Dennis Gabryszak, a Democrat, resigned after female staffers in his office filed multiple complaints against him.